takagi/common-lisp-script/README.md

   - The browser loads compiled javascript source files.
   - It might be based on jscl's `:host` code.

+c.
+ECL + Emscripten
+  - ECL translates CL to C.
+  - Emscripten compiles C/C++ (or LLVM bitcode) to Javascript.
+  - Using both compiles CL to javascript.

 ## Milestones (not fixed)

 1. Finding jscl can be optimized enough for practical use.